 Know if You’ve Worked a Muscle Hard Enough

-You’ve probably worked a muscle “to failure” if you can feel burn in the muscle during the last few reps and you can’t keep form.
+You’ve probably worked a muscle “to failure” if you can feel burn in the tissue during the last few reps and you can’t keep form.

 Manage Sore Muscles